lyxell/logifix/README.md

 Logifix starts by finding a set of problems in each source code file.
-Each problem is then analyzed in parallel to find an appropriate rewrite that will fix the problem.
+Each problem is then analyzed in parallel to find an appropriate patch that will fix the problem.
 There are three categories of problems: code that contains bugs, code that can be simplified and code that can be removed.